 For a scoring example, consider question 1C about ministerial turnover.
 The PEDT suggests operatialising this by determining which ministries are relevant for the food system and how often they have collectively changed leadership on average in the previous five years.
-It suggests the use of secondary sources, such as WhoGovs dataset2 on worldwide cabinet ministers since 1966.
+It suggests the use of secondary sources, such as WhoGovs dataset on worldwide cabinet ministers since 1966.
 The expectation is that more turnovers lead to less continuity in policy decisions and uptake, while the scoring proposed is: 1 - for an average of 3 or higher ministers; 2 - for an average between 2-3 ministers; and 3 - for an average of less than 2 ministers.

-The full toolkit provides examples of how to aggregate the metrics, with an application to Mozambigue, determined in early 2024, provided.
+The full toolkit provides examples of how to aggregate the metrics, with an application to Mozambique, determined in early 2024, provided.
 Mozambique offers a useful case study for providing a concrete application of how the different domains can be assessed.
 In the wake of the 2021 United Nations Food Systems Summit, the Government of Mozambique (GoM) has been more accepting of the need for greater integration in its approach to the three main food system priorities: sustainable food and nutrition security for all, improved value chains, and resilience to shocks and climate change.
 These priorities are addressed in different policies and programmes currently underway, including the third version of the National Strategy for Food and Nutrition Security (Estratégia de Segurança Alimentar e Nutricional, ESAN, 2023-2030).
 The ESAN III was the focus for the applied analysis of the PEDT.
-Detailed data is available in the full toolkit, but the overall assessment for Mozamibique, combining the metrics in the six domains, highlights where technical partners supporting Mozambique's ESANIII, as well as other food policy initiatives, may encounter different types of political constraints and opportunities.
-Figure 3 captures the overall picture.
-The larger the gap between the two bars, the more that domain poses a binding constraint for ESANIII.

-This indicates stakeholder interests and multi-level coordination are the least problematic; the latter is likely because Mozambique remains relatively deconcentrated, so subnational entities have minimal policy autonomy to forge their own food and nutrition security approaches.
+Detailed data is available in the full indicates stakeholder interests Figure 3.
+Assessment of Mozambique across This and multi-level coordination are the Domains compared to Maximum Possible Scores least problematic; the latter is likely because Mozambique remains relatively deconcentrated, so subnational entities have minimal policy autonomy to forge their own food and nutrition security approaches.

-By contrast, concerns about policy stability, especially in an election year, multi-sectoral coordination via SETSAN3 (which is embedded in the agricultural ministry and lacks authority), and insufficient administrative capacities represent the most binding constraints.
+By contrast, concerns about policy stability, especially in an election year, multi-sectoral coordination via SETSAN (which is embedded in the agricultural ministry and lacks authority), and insufficient administrative capacities represent the most binding constraints.
 In some cases, such as regarding policy stability, technical partners may not be able to directly influence the domain but can at least strategize to anticipate its impact on programming.
 In other cases, such as multi-sectoral coordination, technical partners could identify what types of other institutional modalities might be more effective to address SETSAN's current weaknesses.